 Safety and Parking Policies

-Faculty, staff and students who regularly park on campus must register their vehicle on the HUB.
-Those parking without a current registration sticker will be warned at first, then ticketed and finally towed if car is repeatedly parked illegally or considered abandoned.
-Students must pay a fee for registration stickers.
-Staff and faculty stickers are free.
-Temporary parking passes are available for short term parking for a small weekly fee.
-Students are not permitted to leave vehicles on campus over the summer.
+Faculty, staff, and students who regularly park on campus must register their vehicle on TheHub.
+Those parking without a current registration sticker will be warned at first, then ticketed, and finally towed if the car is repeatedly parked illegally or considered abandoned.
+Students, Staff, and faculty stickers are free.
+Temporary parking passes are available for short-term parking for no fee.
+Students are not permitted to leave vehicles on campus over the summer break.

 Student Events on Campus

 For each event planned on campus outside of the residence halls, an event registration form (ERF) needs to be filed with student development and community leadership.
 The Department of Campus Safety and Wellbeing requires that ERFs be filled out and turned in to student development and community leadership TEN days prior to every event.
 Any ERF that is not submitted at least ten days prior to the event needs written approval by Campus Safety and Wellbeing.